anapsix/dynamicinfradays/user/pages/2016-nyc-sponsorship/default.md

 Items need to be hand-carryable or in a rollable suitcase, as we will not be able to use the freight elevator for the event.
 If you have essential items that cannot be transported any other way, please [get in touch](#questions) and we'll try our best to make things work.

 Please plan to remove everything you bring at the end of the event.
-Items may not be left behind afterwards.
-[Fedex](http://local.fedex.com/ny/new-york/?q=11%20Times%20Sq%20NY%2010036) and [UPS](https://www.ups.com/dropoff?txtQuery=11%20Times%20Sq%20NY%2011036&reqType=results) both have drop boxes and offices close to the venue.
+Items may not be left behind afterwards. <a href="http://local.fedex.com/ny/new-york/?q=11%20Times%20Sq%20NY%2010036">Fedex</a> and <a href="https://www.ups.com/dropoff?txtQuery=11%20Times%20Sq%20NY%2011036&reqType=results">UPS</a> both have drop boxes and offices close to the venue.

 #### <a name="parking"></a>Parking